quixio/quix-docs/docs/platform/tutorials/train-and-deploy-ml/deploy-ml.md

 # Deploy your ML model

-In this part of the tutorial, you deploy the Pickle file you [created previously](train-ml-model.md).
-You deploy the file to the Quix Portal, where it can react to data in real time.
+In this part of the tutorial, you deploy the Pickle file [containing your ML model](./train-ml.md) to the Quix Platform.
+Your ML code then uses this model to predict braking in real time.

 ![What you'll build](./images/run-live.png)

+You'll also use the Quix Data Explorer to visualize the braking prediction in real time.

 ## Create a transform